Power Platform: 2019 release wave 2 plan

 In the April ’19 release, we heard feedback that it was not clear which features were turned on automatically and when exactly each feature would be delivered.
 To address this, we specify when each feature will be available.
 In addition, we call out how each feature is enabled:

-- End users, automatically – These features include change(s) to the user experience for end users and are enabled automatically.
+- Users, automatically – These features include change(s) to the user experience for users and are enabled automatically.

 - Admins, makers, or analysts, automatically – These features are meant to be used by administrators, makers, or business analysts and are enabled automatically.

-- End users by admins, makers, or analysts – These features must be enabled or configured by the administrators, makers, or business analysts to be available for their end users.
+- Users by admins, makers, or analysts – These features must be enabled or configured by the administrators, makers, or business analysts to be available for their users.

 You can get ready with confidence knowing which features will be enabled automatically.